andresion/terraform-provider-aws/website/docs/r/lex_slot_type.html.markdown

 * `create_version` _(Optional)_:

-  Determines if a new slot type version is created when the inital resource is created and on each update.
+  Determines if a new slot type version is created when the initial resource is created and on each update.
 Defaults to true.

 * `description` _(Optional)_: